 Personally, I like to learn a bit of the local language when I travel abroad.
-If you’d like to learn some Swedish, check out these essential travel phrases for globetrotters.
+If you’d like to learn some Swedish, check out these essential travel words and phrases for globetrotters.

 Here are a few simple tips to make your visit to Stockholm a smooth one:

 - Swedes are serious about following the rules, so use common sense and don’t even think about jaywalking.